 How CAR T-cell Therapy Works

-T cells are the type of white blood cells that play a major role in the immune system of the human body.
+T cells are the type of white blood cells that play a significant role in the immune system of the human body.
 In this technique, T cells are genetically modified and are armored with chimeric antigen receptors (CAR) on their surface.
 These receptors help T- cells to recognize and target specific proteins or antigens and attack.

 For treating malignant cancers, this immunotherapy is used by administering genetically modified T-cells (CAR- T-cells) to target the mesothelin.
-In this procedure, millions of these biologically engineered CAR T-cells are grown inside the lab and are then administered to the selected patients through an infusion.
+In this procedure, millions of these biologically engineered CAR T-cells are grown inside the lab and administered to the selected patients through an infusion.

 CAR T-cells, infused in the bloodstream of the patient, be there and continue multiplying.
-There, the attached antigens on the surface of the engineered T-cells start performing its natural task, which is to attack the cancerous cells that are rich in mesothelin content.
+There, the attached antigens on the surface of the engineered T-cells start performing its essential task, which is to attack the cancerous cells that are rich in mesothelin content.
 These biologically engineered T-cells can remain there for months and kill the cancerous cells.
 Clinical trials of this therapy are still underway on the mesothelioma patients.

 Expression of Mesothelin in Mesothelioma and Other Malignancies